Closing Preventive Care Gaps in Underserved Areas

 - Stradtman LR, Vanderpool RC, Carman AL, Moore SC, Kurgat HL, Fain P. Addressing Cancer Disparities in Appalachian Kentucky through Proactive Office Encounters in Community Health Centers.
 American Public Health Association Annual Meeting, Denver, CO.
 October 31, 2016.

 - Carman AL, Vanderpool RC, Stradtman LR, Moore SC.
 Standardizing a Federally Qualified Health Center's Preventive Care Processes: A Failure Modes and Effects Analysis.
 Health Care Management Review.
-2018.
-[In press] Article Abstract
+Feb.
+13, 2018.

 - Carman AL, Vanderpool RC, Stradtman LR, Edmiston, EA.
 A Change Management Approach to Closing Care Gaps in a Federally Qualified Health Center: A Rural Kentucky Case Study.
-Prev Chronic Dis [in press].
+Prev Chronic Dis.
+2019;16:E105.

 - Assessing preventive care coverage and reimbursement by major payors